DataDog/documentation/content/en/infrastructure/serverless/serverless_monitoring_guide/nodejs.md

 In the first section, we set up the Datadog Lambda Layer to enable enhanced metrics.
 The Datadog Lambda Layer is required to surface distributed traces from your functions in Datadog.

-If you’ve been following along, the Datadog Lambda Layer is already enabled.
-Custom metrics sent from the Datadog Lambda Layer are automatically created as distributions, so you can graph the avg, sum, max, min, and count out-of-the-box.
+Once you have the Datadog Lambda Layer enabled, custom metrics are automatically created as distributions, so you can graph the `avg`, `sum`, `max`, `min`, and `count` out-of-the-box.
 You can also enable your own percentiles in the Distribution Metrics page.

 {{< tabs >}}
 {{% tab "Serverless Framework" %}}